npnpatidar/rajasthan/docs/RAS/0b_Previous_Years_Papers_Mains.md

 ### 2012
 1. Write down the main features of Nazism.
 ## Indian Economy

+### 2025
+1. What do you mean by TReDs in MSME in India?
+2. What is GI-cloud ‘Megh Raj' initiative of India?
+3. Which body in India releases 'Export Preparedness Index Number'?
+What is its purpose?
+4. What is the purpose of introducing ‘Urea Gold' in India?
+5. What are the aims of National Green Hydrogen Mission of India?
+6. What are the objectives of establishment of Atal Tinkering Laboratories in India?
+7. What is the government's futuristic roadmap for the development of nuclear energy sector as announced in the Union Budget 2025-26?
+8. What specific measures are announced in the Union Budget 2025-26 to boost MSMEs in India?

 ### 2023
 1. What are the objectives of 'SVAMITVA' Scheme in India?
 2. What are the main objectives of Pradhan Mantri Kisan Sampada Yojana?